 Discovering your love for writing shouldn’t stop you from devouring more books, rather it can encourage you to diversify your taste.
 If you want to become a good creative writer, you must broaden your horizons.

 Don’t limit yourself to reading one genre because this will only provide you with limited knowledge.
 If you want to improve your writing skills, read everything you can get your hands on.

 Stephen King, Danielle Steele, Dan Brown, J.K.
-Rowling, and many other successful authors would be the first to admit that they’re not perfect writers and will never be.
+Rowling, and many other famous authors and successful writers would be the first to admit that they’re not perfect writers and will never be.

 “Sometimes the ideas just come to me.
 Other times I have to sweat and almost bleed to make ideas come.
 It’s a mysterious process, but I hope I never find out exactly how it works.
 I like a mystery, as you may have noticed.” ~ J.K.
 Rowling